Rossaroli/EPICRPG/README.md

 # Privacy Policy for EPIC RPG

-This privacy policy informs you of our policies about the information collected when you use the Service.
+This Privacy Policy informs you of our policies about the information collected when you use the Service.
+By using the Service, you agree to the collection and use of information in accordance with this Privacy Policy.

 ### The information we collect